themue/site.themue.dev/content/post/2022-glenmorangie-14yo-quinta-ruban.md

 tags:  ['whisky', 'tastingnotes']
 ---

 The **Glenmorangie 14yo Quinta Ruban** is a beautiful variant of the Glenmorangie.
 Aged longer than typical 10 or 12 year olds, matured in ex-bourbon casks with a finish in Ruby Port Pipes.
-The result is an affordable malt with 46%.
+The result is an affordable Highland malt with 46%.

 ### Nose